 Bundles are a great way to offer alternative access to content.
 Here are some common examples of how bundles are used:

-Run limited time promotions.
-Run a promotion and make a bundle of content available at a special price for a limited time.
+Run limited-time promotions: Run a promotion and make a bundle of content available at a special price for a limited time.
 Once that timeframe has passed, set the bundle to private so that no new purchases can be made.

-Offer a curated selection of free content.
-Freebie bundles allow you to include a bundle of videos for free, which you can opt to assign to any new user who registers for your site (regardless if they have purchased other content).
+Offer a curated selection of free content: Freebie bundles allow you to include a bundle of videos for free, which you can opt to assign to any new user who registers for your site (regardless if they have purchased other content).

 There are three types of bundles:

-Fixed Price - Unlimited access for a one-time payment
+Fixed Price: Unlimited access for a one-time payment